Burnout Is All about the Workplace Not the Employee

 In an interview with Harvard Business Review , Maslach likens work burnout to mining canaries.
 When the canaries enter the mines, they're healthy and singing, but when they emerge, they're no longer singing, with soot covering their feathers and coating their lungs.
 We don't ask why the canaries made themselves sick, because we understand that they're sick because of the environment they were in.

 Understanding Satisfaction and Dissatisfaction

-Another reason why burnout is a workplace issue is that, as theorised by Herzberg in his motivation-hygiene theory, satisfaction and dissatisfaction are often misunderstood.
+Another reason why burnout is a workplace issue is that, as theorized by Herzberg in his motivation-hygiene theory, satisfaction and dissatisfaction are often misunderstood.
 Instead of satisfaction and dissatisfaction existing on either side of a line, with one increasing as the other diminishes, Herzberg states that both factors need to be considered independently of the other.

 Two of the things to consider with this are, as the theory states, motivation and hygiene.
-Motivation factors are things like how challenging the work is, whether employees are recognised, involvement in decision making, and an overall sense of importance.
+Motivation factors are things like how challenging the work is, whether employees are recognized, involvement in decision making, and an overall sense of importance.
 However, hygiene concerns more concrete factors like salary, benefits, working conditions, management, and company policy.

 Good hygiene, such as when an employee has a good relationship with their supervisor, isn't always noticed.
 Bad hygiene, which is where these pre-supposed features are removed or missing - such as if the company stops providing hot drinks in the break room, or removes employee benefits - are widely felt.
 This is where signs of burnout creep in.

 Take, for example, an employee who is generally satisfied with their job.
 However, one day, the company announced that they will have to roll back benefits for some employees, including the discounted public transport scheme that helps everyone in this employee's office get to work every day.
 The company also announces that it is spending thousands of dollars to create a new media department headed by a long-time employee who's well known for their toxic attitude.